-This is the twentieth year of publication of The Report on New Hampshire Tax Expenditures, required pursuant RSA 77-A:5-a.
-The legislature "expends" funds in two ways; (1) via actual appropriations (expenditures), and (2) by foregoing the collection of taxes that it has the statutory authority to collect.
+This is the twenty-third year of publication of The Report on New Hampshire Tax Expenditures, required pursuant to RSA 77-A:5-a.
+The legislature "expends" funds in two ways: (1) via actual appropriations (expenditures); and (2) by foregoing the collection of taxes that it has the statutory authority to collect.
 Tax expenditures have been characterized by the New Hampshire Supreme Court as "... all exemptions from taxation are practically equivalent to a direct appropriation."
 Canaan v.
 District, 74 N.H.
 517, 537 (1908).
 This document details tax expenditures.
 Tax expenditures may be either tax credits or tax exemptions.

-This twentieth report is based on tax returns filed in calendar year 2010.
+This twenty-third report is based on tax returns filed in calendar year 2013 which were keyed into our system and validated by January 24, 2014.
 The calendar year closely approximates the way most taxpayers file and it is only by the filing of a return that the actual utilization of credits and deductions is quantified.
-This format also provides the most current information and, thus, gives some insight into the next fiscal year.
+This report also provides the most current information and, thus, gives some insight into the next fiscal year.